rljc/SamSungDataClean/CodeBook.md

 - *activity*: activity performed by the subject.
 The 6 admissible values are:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 - *subject*: identity of the subject performing the activity.
-The 30 admissible values are integers ranging fro; 1 to 30.
+The 30 admissible values are integers ranging from 1 to 30.

+- 79 feature measurement columns: each column is calculated as average of Samsung smartphone data measurement, for each activity and each subject.
+Example of clumn name is *time.gravity.accelerometer.std.X*

-- 7 feature measurement columns, whic are calculated as average The remaining 79 columns are split into the following categories:
+These 79 columns are split into the following categories:

 - Triaxial acceleration from the accelerometer (total acceleration).
 - Triaxial estimated body acceleration.